-- TTP, defined as the time from the date of randomization until the date of PD as assessed by IRC per RECIST 1.1. - Progression Free Survival 2 (PFS2), defined as the time from the date of randomization until the date of PD (per investigator) following subsequent anticancer therapy, death from any cause or start of any other anticancer therapy, whichever is earliest. - DCR, defined as the proportion of subjects who have a BOR of stable disease (SD), CR or PR as assessed by IRC per RECIST 1.1. - Potential genomic and/or other exploratory biomarkers that may be related to treatment outcome of zolbetuximab - HRU
+- TTP, defined as the time from the date of randomization until the date of PD as assessed by IRC per RECIST 1.1. - Progression Free Survival 2 (PFS2), defined as the time from the date of randomization until the date of PD (per investigator) following subsequent anticancer therapy, death from any cause or start of any other anticancer therapy, whichever is earliest. - DCR, defined as the proportion of subjects who have a BOR of stable disease (SD), CR or PR as assessed by IRC per RECIST 1.1. - Potential genomic and/or other exploratory biomarkers that may be related to treatment outcome of zolbetuximab.
+(NOTE: Genomic and exploratory biomarker testing will not be performed on samples from subjects in China.) - HRU